Shimano RT-EM300 disc brake rotor, 203 mm, Center Lock lockring with inner. tightening

 - Protect your nose and mouth with a protective breathing mask, and use in a well-ventilated room.
 Inhaling mineral oil steam or vapor may cause nausea.

 - If you inhale mineral oil steam or vapor, immediately move to a place where there is fresh air.
 Cover yourself with a blanket.
-Stay warm in a stable posture, and seek professional medical assistance.
+Stay warm in a stable position, and seek professional medical assistance.

--Bedding-in period
+-Break-in period

 All the answers to questions about delivery, payment, security, returns, warranty and much else.